Writing, MFA

 - Writing Practices seminars, research and discussion-based classes covering the history and theory of collaborative and engaged writing practices; and

-- a course of study stressing a writing process that takes into account the material and technological aspects of writing, the human body that produces it, and the larger social, sexual, historical, economic, racial, and cultural contexts in which and through which all imaginative writing takes place.
+- A course of study stressing a writing process that takes into account the material and technological aspects of writing, the human body that produces it, and the larger social, sexual, historical, economic, racial, and cultural contexts in which and through which all imaginative writing takes place.

 Semester 1 | Credits | |